TeoBarrena/TeoBarrena/README.md

 ## About me

 Backend-focused Software Developer finishing a Computer Science degree at UNLP (2026).
-I build end-to-end applications with Java/Spring Boot and Python/Django/Flask — from REST API design and OAuth 2.0 authentication to relational and non-relational database management.
+I build end-to-end applications with Java / Spring Boot and Python / Django / Flask — from REST API design and OAuth 2.0 authentication to relational (PostgreSQL, MySQL) and non-relational (MongoDB, Redis) database management.

-Currently expanding knowledge in AWS and Docker.
-Looking for my first junior role where I can contribute from day one.
+Comfortable working in Linux environments and containerizing applications with Docker.
+Currently expanding into AWS cloud services, Generative AI, Machine Learning and Data Analysis with Python.
+Open to backend and full-stack opportunities — remote or on-site in Buenos Aires / La Plata.

 ---